CJCJsC/CJCJsC.github.io/essays/StandardsOfCoding.md

 <img width="450px" class="image-fluid" src="https://coderanch.com/t/456377/a/401/javascript-java.jpg">
 </p>

 <h1>
 My Thoughts on IntelliJ
 </h1>
   <p>
     Before using IntelliJ for Javascript, I never dabbled with IDE's before.
 While using IntelliJ for the first time has shown me the 'easy way out' of writing and formatting code.
-However, learning to re-format and to set the preferences in the settings was confusing for me since,
+However, learning to re-format and to set the preferences in the settings was confusing for me since the window formatting was something I was not accustomed to.
   </p>

 <h1>